dotnet/AspNetCore.Docs/aspnetcore/blazor/security/blazor-web-app-with-entra.md

 The callback path (`CallbackPath`) must match the redirect URI (login callback path) configured when registering the application in the Entra or Azure portal.
 Paths are configured in the **Authentication** blade of the app's registration.
 The default value of `CallbackPath` is `/signin-oidc` for a registered redirect URI of `https://localhost/signin-oidc` (a port isn't required).

-The <xref:Microsoft.AspNetCore.Builder.OpenIdConnectOptions.SignedOutCallbackPath%2A> (configuration key: "`SignedOutCallbackPath`") is the request path within the app's base path where the user agent is returned after signing out from Entra.
-The preceding example doesn't set a value for the path because the default value of "`/signout-callback-oidc`" is used.
+The <xref:Microsoft.AspNetCore.Builder.OpenIdConnectOptions.SignedOutCallbackPath%2A> (configuration key: "`SignedOutCallbackPath`") is the request path within the app's base path intercepted by the OpenID Connect handler where the user agent is first returned after signing out from Entra.
+The sample app doesn't set a value for the path because the default value of "`/signout-callback-oidc`" is used.
+After intercepting the request, the OpenID Connect handler finally redirects to the <xref:Microsoft.AspNetCore.Builder.OpenIdConnectOptions.SignedOutRedirectUri%2A> or <xref:Microsoft.AspNetCore.Authentication.AuthenticationProperties.RedirectUri%2A> if specified.

 Configure the signed-out callback path in the app's Entra registration.
 In the Entra or Azure portal, set the path in the **Web** platform configuration's **Redirect URI** entries:

 > :::no-loc text="https://localhost/signout-callback-oidc":::

 > [!NOTE]
 > A port isn't required for `localhost` addresses when using Entra.
-Most other OIDC providers require the correct port.

 If you don't add the signed-out callback path URI to the app's registration in Entra, Entra refuses to redirect the user back to the app and merely asks them to close their browser window.